karanghai9/systemArchitectureDemo1/README.md

-This is a demo CI/CD project created for self-learning.
+This is a CI/CD project created for self-learning.